hamdi-bouasker/CipherSync/README.md

 - Register your Master Password upon the first use of the app.

-- Load the Master Password using the "Load Master Password" button.
+- Load the Master Password using the **Load Master Password** button.

 ## _Contributing_